profullstack/hiretesttakers-web/PROMPTS.md

 When starting a new session, mention:
 - "Continue HireTestTakers.com development"
-- "Authentication is complete (see PROGRESS.md)"
+- "Authentication and profiles are complete (see PROGRESS.md)"
 - "Follow existing code patterns"
 - "Use TDD, KISS, DRY principles"
+- "Reference PRD-v2.md for full requirements"

 ---